 Historically, Americans have been innovators in the design of electoral systems.
 In its day, the Electoral College was an impressive innovation.
-Several vote counting methods, including Cumulative Voting, Bucklin Voting and Coombs' Method originated in the United States.
-Today, the U.S. is less innovative nationally, but there is much diversity in the electoral systems in use in state and local jurisdictions.
+Several vote counting methods, including Cumulative Voting, Bucklin Voting and Coombs' Method, and Instant Runoff Voting originated in the United States.
+Today, the U.S. is less innovative nationally, but there is much diversity in the electoral systems used in state and local jurisdictions.

-Used to elect the U.S. House Representatives, as well as many state and local legislatures, plurality is the most common and best-known electoral system currently in use in America.
-Under the plurality system, an area is divided into a number of geographically defined voting districts, each represented by a single elected official.
+Plurality voting, used to elect the U.S. House Representatives as well as many state and local legislatures, is the most common and best-known voting method currently in use in America.
+Under plurality voting, an area is divided into a number of geographically defined voting districts, each represented by a single elected official.
 Voters cast a single vote for their district’s representative, with the highest total vote-getter winning election, even if he or she has received less than half of the vote.
 It is a winner-take-all method for electing the legislature, meaning that each district is represented solely by the party which earned the most votes in the most recent election.

-First, where the boundaries of districts are drawn can have a huge effect on who is likely to win election.
+First, the shape of districts can have a huge effect on who is likely to win election.
 51% of the votes earns 100% of representation, meaning small changes to district boundaries can have large impacts.
-As a result, gerrymandering to protect incumbents or weaken political enemies is common practice under plurality rules.
+As a result, gerrymandering to protect incumbents or weaken political opponents is common practice under plurality rules.
 This is a problem inherent in any single-winner system.

-While single-winner districts are used in most American legislative elections, eleven state chambers and a majority of municipalities use some form of multi-winner districts.
+While single-winner districts are used in most American legislative elections, a number of state legislative chambers and a majority of municipalities use some form of multi-winner districts.
 These jurisdictions include:

 Historically, multi-winner districts were used to elect members of the U.S. House of Representatives and to elect most state legislators.
 Dan Eckam has created an infographic showing the use of multi-winner districts to elect each congress.